 Tea olives thrive in full sun or partial shade.
 They can be grown in many parts of the garden, and they often grow best, and look most attractive, when grown with some afternoon shade.
 This is especially true for plants that have patterned or variegated leaves, as these can scorch in hot sun.

-All these plants grow well in most soils, but they perform to their very best in well-drained, slightly acidic soils that are fertile, with plenty of organic material.
+All these plants grow well in most soils, but they perform best in well-drained, slightly acidic soils that are fertile, with plenty of organic material.
 Adding plenty of rich organic material when preparing the garden beds and planting your bushes is a good way to build richer soil for them, and adding mulch of organic material in spring will keep your soil that way.

 Just as you would for any new plant, keep your plants well-watered after you plant them.
 Water thoroughly once or twice a week for the first growing season, and as the plants grow do not let them become completely dry.
 Once they are well established, they will be drought-resistant, but they always benefit from a little care.
 This is a plant that will reward additional attention with watering and fertilizing by growing much more robustly and flowering even more profusely.